strykerin/CosmosDB-Migration-Container-Script/README.md

 # CosmosDB-Migration-Container-Script

-This is a dotnet core console application created to migrate documents from 2 containers in the same database.
+This is a dotnet core console application created to migrate documents from 2 containers in the same database in Azure CosmosDB.

 The documents that satisfy a certain business logic will be migrated to a container that has the Unique Key Policy set on the property called `UniqueKey`.